-Before you decide to buy sarms, read this article and make sure that understand the risks.
-For more in depth guides, check out our individual guides.
+Before you decide to buy sarms, read this article and make sure that you understand the risks.
+For more in depth guides, check out the rest of the SARMs blog.

 I do want to point out that we split this guide is aimed at our male readers.
 If you’re a female curious about side effects then stay tuned for our guide for females.

 Now that’s out of the way, lets go ahead and jump into it.
 Here are the top five sarms side effects that you should look out for: